 I’m incredibly excited to announce the latest release of Edge Code CC which you can download now as part of the Creative Cloud.
 This release covers a number of core editor features as well as further integration with other parts of the Creative Cloud.
 Some of the highlights of this release:

-Edge Web Fonts Enhancements – The Edge Web Fonts dialogue is now fully keyboard accessibly and you can now browse Edge Web Fonts from your LESS files.
+- Edge Web Fonts Enhancements – The Edge Web Fonts dialogue is now fully keyboard accessible and you can now browse Edge Web Fonts from your LESS files.